lere01/lere01/README.md

 Hi.
 I am Faith.
 I enjoy working on teams to create awesome solutions to problems.
 Aside from that, I love to analyse music and I am a very good cook.

-Ruby and Rust picked my interest of recent.
-I am curently fiddling with them - see the possibility of s couple of projects popping out.
+Ruby and Rust are currently on my radar.
+I am curently fiddling with them - see the possibility of a couple of projects popping out.